fhollenbach/Pols621_2020/index.md

 ### COURSE STRUCTURE & REQUIREMENTS:

 The class will meet once a week from 1:40pm to 4:30pm on Mondays.
 Generally you should classes to be about one hour of lecturing and 90 minutes of discussion.
 We will cover a variety of sometimes complicated concepts.
-I expect all of you to have \emph{all} of the \it{required} reading done before each class period.
-Even when I lecture, I expect you to ask questions and participate actively.
+I expect all of you to have __all__ of the *required* reading done before each class period.
+Even when I lecture, I want you to ask questions and participate actively.
 In the second part of class we will discuss the readings and applications in more of a group setting.
-We will also try to work through an example application whenever possible.
+We will also try to work through example applications whenever possible.
 It is important that you familiarize yourself with R before the class starts.

 ###  GRADING & RESPONSIBILITIES:

 Your grade will be based on the following:

+1. Participation (5%)
-1. Two discussion questions for every class session (10%)
+2. Two discussion questions for every class session (10%)
-2. One in-class presentation (20%)
+3. One in-class presentation (15%)
-3. Two paper reviews, simulating a review for the APSR/AJPS/JOP (15%)
+4. Two paper reviews, simulating a review for the APSR/AJPS/JOP (20%)
-4. Motivation of Research Question, i.e., paper Introduction (15%)
+5. Motivation of Research Question, i.e., paper Introduction (15%)
-5. Final Project Research Design \& NSF Dissertation Improvement Grant proposal (30% + 15%)
+6. Final Project Research Design Presentation & Submission (25%)
+7. NSF Dissertation Improvement Grant proposal (10%)

-- To facilitate discussion, you will send two discussion questions about the readings/class topic at 9 am on the day of our class meeting.
+- To facilitate discussion, please send two discussion questions about the readings/class topic at 9 am on the day of our class meeting.
 These could be questions about things you do not understand or criticisms/suggestions about the readings.
+I will post the collection of your questions to the Google Team Drive by 10:30 am.

-- Each of you will prepare one presentation about an applied paper for one class session.
+- You will work in teams of two or three to prepare one presentation about an applied paper for one of the class sessions.
 Your presentation should be a discussion of the paper, include a replication, and potential improvements.
 You should be critical but constructive.
-If possible, we may try to establish a video conference with the authors.
+If possible, we may try to establish a video conference with the author(s).

 - Pick two papers from the list provided in the Google Team Drive.
 I will assign each of you two due dates for reviews based on your ranked preferences.
 You should write a review of the paper as if you are reviewing for the APSR/AJPS/JOP.
-Your review should be about at least 1 pages single-spaced.
+Your review should be at least 1 page single-spaced.
 On the Google Drive you can find some example reviews done by A&M faculty in previous years __(do not share these reviews)__.
 Here are some links that may be helpful:
-  - [APSR Instructions for reviewers](
   - [AJPS Instructions](https://ajps.org/ajps-reviewer-instructions/)
   - [JOP Instructions](http://www.thejournalofpolitics.org/reviewers.html)
   - Miller, Beth & Pevehouse, Jon & Rogowski, Ron & Tingley, Dustin & Wilson, Rick.
 2013.
 "How To Be a Peer Reviewer: A Guide for Recent and Soon-to-be PhDs."
 PS: Political Science & Politics.
 46(1):120-123.